-Teaching has been Paul Long's passion for more than twenty years.
+Teaching has been Paul Long's passion for more than 20 years.
 He began teaching at UMKC in 1986.
 From there he taught logic and ethics at the University of Kentucky and William Jewell and then philosophy at MCC-Penn Valley and MCC-Maple Woods.

 Long received a master's degree in philosophy from the University of Kentucky and a bachelor in philosophy and political science from the University of Missouri-Kansas City.
 He received his Ph.D. in Educational Policy and Leadership from the University of Missouri St. Louis.
 He is a sought-after consultant and presenter concerning biomedical ethics and ethics in general.

 He has been very active in his service to MCC and Maple Woods, as a list of some of the positions he has held reveals: